awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 + The SampleCount value of the statistic set is 1 and Min, Max, and Sum are all equal\.
 + The Min and Max are equal, and Sum is equal to Min multiplied by SampleCount\.

+The following AWS services include metrics that support percentile statistics\.
++ API Gateway
++ Application Load Balancer
++ Amazon EC2
++ Elastic Load Balancing
++ Kinesis
++ Amazon RDS

 ## Alarms<a name="CloudWatchAlarms"></a>

 You can use an *alarm* to automatically initiate actions on your behalf\.
 An alarm watches a single metric over a specified time period, and performs one or more specified actions, based on the value of the metric relative to a threshold over time\.
 The action is a notification sent to an Amazon SNS topic or an Auto Scaling policy\.
 You can also add alarms to dashboards\.

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms do not invoke actions simply because they are in a particular state\.
 The state must have changed and been maintained for a specified number of periods\.

-When creating an alarm, select an alarm monitoring period that is greater than or equal to the metric's monitoring period\.
+When creating an alarm, select an alarm monitoring period that is greater than or equal to the metric's resolution\.
 For example, basic monitoring for Amazon EC2 provides metrics for your instances every 5 minutes\.
 When setting an alarm on a basic monitoring metric, select a period of at least 300 seconds \(5 minutes\)\.
-Detailed monitoring for Amazon EC2 provides metrics for your instances every 1 minute\.
+Detailed monitoring for Amazon EC2 provides metrics for your instances with a resolution of 1 minute\.
 When setting an alarm on a detailed monitoring metric, select a period of at least 60 seconds \(1 minute\)\.

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
 For more information about high\-resolution metrics, see [Publishing Custom Metrics](publishingMetrics.md)\.